GreatDanPeng/DL_Thoughts/README.md

 # DL_Thoughts
-Dan's reading list and report of recent (2020-) deep learning methods in various fields...
+Dan's reading list with thoughts and reports of recent (2020-) deep learning methods in various fields...

 ## Video